-I have made this cake for my sister’s 60th birthday party.
+Here’s a really cool cake idea, I made it for my sister’s 60th birthday party.
 She lives near Sheffield, England and loves to shop at the Meadowhall shopping complex.
 Obviously her favorite colour is green!
-The cake is a chocolate/orange Madeira 8” sponge.
+It is a chocolate/orange Madeira 8” sponge.

 I split the cake after it cooled then I froze it as I always find the frozen cake much easier to handle and it stays fresher too!
 Once out of the freezer work quickly until covered with icing.
-The cake has chocolate/orange butter icing inside and also a thin spread of orange jam.
+It has chocolate/orange butter icing inside and also a thin spread of orange jam.
 The whole of the cake is then covered with very thin layer of butter icing, helps the fondant to stick and also gives a smoother finish.
-Cover the whole cake with fondant and apply the ribbon.
+Cover the whole of it with fondant and apply the ribbon.

 Each of the ‘carrier bags’ and shopping items have been molded separately and require a certain amount of patience but actually are very easy to do.
 I usually do all the ‘bits’ in advance and allow them to harden.
-Every thing is stuck on with edible glue (available in all cake shops as is the disco sparkle!)
+Every thing is stuck on with edible glue (available in all shops as is the disco sparkle!)
 The board is also covered in advance, plan your design, then squash it on then smooth with a rolling pin.
 Stick ribbon around the edge to finish it off.
-I hope that she likes my cake idea!

 My grandmother had a cake idea for one of the ladies in her group.
 It was her birthday so instead of a red hat, they wear a purple hat so I made a purple hat cake for her.
 Its buttercream icing if like to use almond extract instead of vanilla I think it makes it better.
 And the cake is classic white with almond extract as well.

 My mom and aunt were throwing my grandma a party for her 80th birthday with the Red Hat Society as the theme so I came up with the idea of a red hat.